Supercell: Effects

 Supercells can produce hailstones averaging as large as 2 in in diameter, winds over 70 mph, tornadoes of as strong as EF3 to EF5 intensity (if wind shear and atmospheric instability are able to support the development of stronger tornadoes), flooding, frequent-to-continuous lightning, and very heavy rain.
 Many tornado outbreaks come from clusters of supercells.
 Large supercells may spawn multiple long-tracked and deadly tornadoes, with notable examples in the 2011 Super Outbreak.

 Severe events associated with a supercell almost always occur in the area of the updraft/downdraft interface.
 In the Northern Hemisphere, this is most often the rear flank (southwest side) of the precipitation area in LP and classic supercells, but sometimes the leading edge (southeast side) of HP supercells.

 Examples worldwide

 Asia

-Some reports suggest that the deluge on 26 July 2005 in Mumbai, India was caused by a supercell when there was a cloud formation 15 km high over the city.
-On this day 944 mm of rain fell over the city, of which 700 mm fell in just four hours.
-The rainfall coincided with a high tide, which exacerbated conditions.

 Supercells occur commonly from March to May in Bangladesh, West Bengal, and the bordering northeastern Indian states including Tripura.
 Supercells that produce very high winds with hail and occasional tornadoes are observed in these regions.
 They also occur along the Northern Plains of India and Pakistan.
 On March 23, 2013, a massive tornado ripped through Brahmanbaria district in Bangladesh, killing 20 and injuring 200.